Nurse helping senior man at a long-term care facility

 Long-term care facility immunization rule training

-The online Utah Admin Rule R432-40 LTC facility immunization rule training is required for all employees who are responsible for long-term care facility resident and employee immunization data assessment, documentation, and reporting.
+The online Utah Admin Rule R432-40 long-term care facility immunization rule training is required for all employees who are responsible for long-term care facility resident and employee immunization data assessment, documentation, and reporting.
+This course is provided through the TRAIN Learning Network.
+You will need to create a free online account to complete this course and receive a certificate if you do not already have one.